ntmh12/Marketing-Analysis/README.md

 ## 🗝️ Additional Highlights

-- Drill-through capabilities from total metrics to product-level reviews
-- Monthly sentiment trends and rating distribution
-- Visual funnel showing customer journey and drop-off points
+- Visual conversion funnel shows a sharp drop-off between product views, clicks, and purchases — highlighting potential friction points in the customer journey
-- Identification of top converting and lowest-rated products
-- Sentiment-linked analysis to customer rating and product category
+- Kayak, Ski Boots, and Surfboard have the highest conversion rates (up to 21.4%), suggesting strong interest or seasonal demand
+- Sentiment analysis reveals that the majority of customer reviews are positive, with ratings clustering around 4–5 stars
+- Ice Skates and Cycling Helmet received high engagement in likes and views, but had only moderate average ratings
-- Social media engagement visualized by content type and time
+- Social media metrics show peak engagement in March and July, with content-type breakdowns across Blog, Video, and Social

 ---